• Skip to primary navigation

 Bake your au gratin potatoes

 Because your potatoes are sliced very thin they don't take very long to bake!
-You will bake in the oven, uncovered, for 20 minutes at 400.
+You will bake in the oven, covered with foil, for 25 minutes at 400.
+Remove foil and bake for an additional 15-20 minutes or until potatoes are cooked thru.

 pan of au gratin potatoes with a serving fork scooping into the potatoes